New iPad (2020)? Pick up a case and protect it from the start!

 This lightweight but rugged case protects the back of your iPad.
 It's clear, so you can see the Apple logo through the case.
 The spine can be removed to accommodate a Smart Cover or Smart Keyboard.
 There's also a convenient Apple Pencil holder.

-Colorful options: Fintie SlimShell Case for iPad 8th Gen (2020)
+Colorful options: Fintie SlimShell Case for iPad 7th/8th/9th Gen

-This one-piece smart case with sleep/wake functionality protects both the front and back of your iPad in style.
+This one-piece Fintie SlimShell Case with sleep/wake functionality protects both the front and back of your iPad in style without breaking the bank, making it one of my favorites.
 The soft TPU back is easy to put on and take off.
 Choose from over a dozen colorful solids and patterns.
 There's even a slot for your Apple Pencil.

-Kid-friendly: LTROP iPad 8th Generation Case
+Kid-friendly: LTROP iPad 7th/8th/9th Generation Case

-The iPad's entry-level price point makes it a natural for kids.
+The iPad's entry-level price point makes it a natural fit for kids.
 But before you hand over this beautiful slice of glass and metal to a child, you'll want to put a seriously protective case on it.
-This tank of a case comes in lots of colors and has a handle that makes it easy for little ones to carry or prop up to watch a video.
+This tank of a case comes in plenty of fun colors and has a handle that makes it easy for little ones to carry or prop up to watch a video.

 Simple sleeve: MOSISO Tablet Sleeve Case